AmardeepShergill/Automated_Data_Cleaning/README.md

 ## Step 1: Running Basic Data Quality Checks

 Before cleaning the data first we need to understand the quality of the data that is being worked with.
-This will give you a base understanding of the quality of the data and help to find te specific cleaning task that are needed for a particular dataset
+This will give you an understanding of the quality of the data and help to find the specific cleaning task that are needed for a particular dataset

 This first step will then indentify cases of:
 * Missing values within a column